The motivic anabelian geometry of local heights on abelian varieties: Representations on pro-unipotent groups

 \begin{remark} It follows directly from the definitions and \cite[Proposition 1.5.2]{fontaine3} that $G_K$-stable finitely generated subgroups and quotients of $\B$-admissible representations are again $\B$-admissible, and that a representation of $G_K$ on a finitely generated pro-unipotent group is $\B$-admissible iff all of its finite-dimensional quotients are. \end{remark}

 The equivalence between $\B$-admissibility of $U$ and $\Lie(U)$ means that we immediately deduce non-abelian versions of certain basic properties of admissible representations.

 \begin{lemma} Let be an exact sequence of de Rham representations of $G_K$ on finitely generated pro-unipotent groups over $\Q_p$.
-Then the sequence remains exact on taking $\D_\st$ and on taking $\D_\dR^+$. \begin{proof} To prove the result for $\D_\st$, it suffices to show that is exact on $K_0$-points.
-Writing the exact sequence $1\rightarrow Z\rightarrow U\rightarrow Q\rightarrow 1$ as an inverse limit of finite-dimensional $G_K$-equivariant quotient sequences, we observe that this describes $\D_\st(Z)(K_0)$ as an inverse limit of a system of $K_0$-points of unipotent groups over $K_0$.
-Such a system necessarily satisfies the Mittag--Leffler condition, so we may reduce to the case that $U$, $Z$ and $Q$ are finite-dimensional.
+Then the sequence remains exact on taking $\D_\st$ and on taking $\D_\dR^+$. \begin{proof} Since the functors $\D_\st$ and $\D_\dR^+$ commute with inverse limits, it suffices to treat the case that $U$, $Q$ and $Z$ are finite dimensional.
+Since $\Lie(\D_\st(U))=\D_\st(\Lie(U))$ and similarly for $\D_\dR^+$, it suffices also to prove the corresponding statement for the Lie algebras of $U$, $Q$ and $Z$.
+But the Lie bracket plays no role in exactness of the sequences, so it suffices to prove the result when $U$, $Q$ and $Z$ are replaced by $\Q_p$-linear representations.